 AdSAM®’s Empirical Foundations

-AdSAM® is based on the PAD Theory of Emotion and is rooted in a wealth of academic, psychological and marketing research.
+The AdSAM® methodology is based on a three-dimensional Theory of Emotion and is rooted in a wealth of academic, psychological and marketing research.

 The Theory states that all emotions are defined by a combination of three bi-polar dimensions: one dimension indicates how positive or negative the feeling is, one dimension indicates how active or passive the feeling is, and one dimension indicates how empowered or submissive the feeling is.
 Unique combinations of these dimensions are what define all of the different emotional responses.

 The three-dimensional Theory of Emotion first emerged in the late 1950s and has been validated over decades in diverse experimental settings.
 Most recently, the Theory was further validated in an fMRI study conducted at the University of Florida and published in the Journal of Human Brain Mapping, and in the Journal of Advertising Research.
 The study showed that emotional responses occur multi-dimensionally within the brain, and that the emotional responses can be accurately measured using the nonverbal three-dimensional AdSAM measure.

 While the Theory of Emotion was originally developed using a verbal scale, researchers in the 1980s determined that the verbal scales had too many limitations.
 Thus, graphic characters—SAM (Self-Assessment Manikin) and later AdSAM® (Attitude Self-Assessment Manikin)—were developed to nonverbally depict each dimension of emotion.
 The AdSAM® dimensions were originally described as Pleasure, Arousal and Dominance in accordance with the most widely used descriptors based on the Theory of Emotion; however, within the AdSAM model, the descriptors were later changed to Appeal (Pleasure), Engagement (Arousal) and Empowerment (Dominance) for use in marketing research.